rsdoiel/antenna/planet.md

 ---

-## GAZA LIVE: 'Humanity, the law and reason must prevail' in Gaza, UN relief chief tells Security Council
+## GAZA LIVE: ‘Humanity, the law and reason must prevail’ in Gaza, UN relief chief tells Security Council

 date: 2025-05-13, from: United Nations, Top Stories

-The Security Council is meeting in New York to discuss the horror of Gaza, where humanitarians warn of “a critical risk of famine” and aid shipments have been blocked by Israel for over 70 days.
-UN relief chief Tom Fletcher briefed the Security Council, asking ambassadors if they will act decisively "to prevent genocide" and ensure respect for international law.
+The Security Council met in New York to discuss the horror unfolding in Gaza, where humanitarians warn of “a critical risk of famine” and aid shipments have been blocked by Israel for over 70 days.
+UN relief chief Tom Fletcher briefed the Security Council, asking ambassadors if they will finally act decisively "to prevent genocide" and ensure respect for international law.
 He also called on Hamas to release all hostages and stop putting civilians at risk.
-Follow live for key updates from UN Headquarters and reports from the region.
-App users can follow coverage here.
+App users can follow the coverage here.

 <br>